 - If there are any special pay rates or bonuses for employees who work on these days

-For most companies, no federally mandated PTO laws exist.
-However, for government contract work and federally supported contract work that falls under the McNamara O'Hara Service Contract Act (SCA) or Davis-Bacon and Related Acts (DBRA), it may be mandatory to offer paid time off.
+For most companies, no federally mandated PTO laws exist for public holidays.
+However, for government contract work and federally-supported contract work that falls under the McNamara O'Hara Service Contract Act (SCA) or Davis-Bacon and Related Acts (DBRA), it may be mandated by federal law to offer paid time off holidays for federal employees.
 Each of these acts uses the prevailing local standard for fringe benefits to determine if PTO needs to be offered.
 So, if the prevailing local standard is to offer PTO, then PTO must be offered.

 If an employer offers paid leave, it is important to note that it must be done in accordance with the standards of the Equal Employment Opportunity Commission (EEOC).
 This means that an organization’s PTO policy must not discriminate on the basis of race, color, religion, sex (including gender identity, sexual orientation, and pregnancy), national origin, age (40 or older), disability, or genetic information.
 Employers, however, can segment PTO policies based on tenure, location, time commitment (i.e. part-time vs. full-time), and other factors.

-HR teams should research the PTO laws that correspond to the state in which their company does business to ensure that the organization remains compliant.
+HR teams should research the PTO laws that correspond to the state in which their company does business to ensure that the organization remains compliant with any state holidays as well.
 If issues are discovered, HR can consider conducting a PTO audit to review and update the policy (doing so could boost recruitment and retention).